 From my recent trips, the best time to experience the best snow conditions is between mid-January to late February.
 If you are traveling alone, with your partner or with friends I recommend booking your trip in February to avoid the school holiday crowds.
 You will also save money on your flights and accommodation.

 Get your snow luggage delivered from the airport to your Nozawa Onsen accommodation using the Ta-Q-Bin service.
 Read here for this simple travel hack.

 5. Stop by the Neo Bar

 We tried a few cafes in Nozawa but the best by far in terms of great coffee, food and a drink after a day at the slopes was the Neo Bar, located next to the main Gongala.
-The Neo Bar is great value and has a cozy and casual atmosphere suitable for everyone.
-Get there before the end of the day crowds rock up at 4pm to get a couch, then enjoy the chilled out vibe with your favourite beverage and yummy crepes – you’ll be in heaven, my perfect way to end a day at the slopes.
+The Neo Bar is of great value and has a cozy and casual atmosphere suitable for everyone.
+Get there before the end of the day crowds rock up at 4 pm to get a couch, then enjoy the chilled out vibe with your favorite beverage and yummy crepes – you’ll be in heaven, my perfect way to end a day at the slopes.